microsoft/CLUES/README.md

 Here we maintain a leaderboard, allowing researchers to submit their results as entries.

-Abbreviations:
-- FT = (classic) finetuning
-- PT = prefix tuning
-- ICL = in-context learning, in the style of GPT-3
-- μ+-σ = mean μ and standard deviation σ across our 5 splits

 ### Submission Instructions

 - Each submission must be submitted as a pull request modifying the markdown file underlying the leaderboard.